HatefDastour/hatefdastour.github.io/_notes/Linear_Algebra/_sources/chapter_02/Addition_of_Matrices.md

-# 2.1.1 Addition of Matrices
+# Addition of Matrices

-We can add two matrices only if all matrices in the sum need have the same size.
+We can add/subtract two matrices only if all matrices involved in the addition/subtraction need to have the **same size**.

 <div class="alert alert-info" role="alert">
 <font size="+1"><b>
 Matrix Addition
 </b></font>

-If $A$ and $B$ are matrices of the same size, their sum $A+B$ is the matrix formed by adding corresponding entries.
+Assume that $A$ and $B$ are matrices of the same size.
+The summation of these matrices, $A+B$, is the matrix calculated by adding corresponding entries.
 </div>

 <font color='Blue'><b>Example</b></font>: